zendesk/racecar/README.md

     $ gem install racecar

+Then execute:

+    $ bundle exec rails generate racecar:install

+This will add a config file in `config/racecar.yml`.

 ## Usage

 Racecar is built for simplicity of development and operation.
 If you need more flexibility, it's quite straightforward to build your own Kafka consumer executables using [ruby-kafka](https://github.com/zendesk/ruby-kafka#consuming-messages-from-kafka) directly.